Skip To Content

 3D content overview

 ArcGIS is a scalable 3D system of record that allows you to create, store, manage, and share 3D content across a variety of devices.
-With ArcGIS, you can generate 3D content from existing data sources, such as 2D data, lidar, imagery or leveraging procedural rules.
+With ArcGIS, you can generate 3D content from existing data sources, such as 2D data, lidar, imagery or using procedural rules.
 Accessing ready-to-use content is available through ArcGIS itself and Esri partners.
 3D content is handled through several layer types that reference a 3D data source which can be local or on the web.

 Layer typeWhen to useExample